How to Remove Yourself from Arrests.org

 Regrettably, you can’t tamper with comments directly through the site.
 We additionally do not suggest that you engage with other users in this discussion section.

 Alternatively, we recommend that you concentrate your efforts on social media management and information that you control.
 Stop wasting time working on winning a losing battle, take your medicine, and start posting!

 Why is My Mugshot Showing Up on Multiple sites?

 Mugshot publication websites such as arrests.org collect data from government databases that disclose such information as it is regarded as public record.

 Hence, even if you are successful with getting your mugshot removed, there is more likely more websites out there publishing your information.

 We like to call this a whack-a-mole-situation, that is why it is best to seek professional help.
 The last thing you want to be doing is chasing your own tail around only to find another mugshot time and time again.

 How Long Before my Mugshot Disappears?

 Unfortunately, your arrest record and mugshots do not disappear on their own.
 Nonetheless, as you begin to grow your reputation online, you’ll realize that information that you control will start to rank on Google.
-This is the goal!.
+When learning how to remove yourself from Arrests.org, remember: this is the goal!
 The more distant down in rankings, the less likely someone is to view it.